Yog Niketan Dham

 Kundalini

-What is Kundalini Yoga?
+What is Kundalini?
 The Sanskrit word “Kundalini” signifies the rising energy or consciousness at the base of the spinal cord, coiled like a serpent.
-Scientists have been innovating new technologies, and yogis from
+Scientists have been developing new technologies, and yogis in ancient India researched and used them to achieve self-realization.
+Yoga philosophy describes the awakening of kundalini, a natural phenomenon that occurs through the